varneberg/varneberg.github.io/Cheat_Sheets/INF226/INF226_Cheat_Sheet.md

 - Problem:
   - Hoe to retain capabilities when a program restarts?
     - A login manages could reconnect the user to their running programs

+## Capsicum

+- Design goals:
+  1. Provide capability based security for Unix programs
+  2. Extend, not replace Unix API's
+  3. Performance comparable to already emplyed priviledge separation mechanisms

+- Introduces a special capability mode for processes
+- Provides new kernel primitives(cap_enter, cap_new, ...)
+- Changing external primitives when in capability mode
+- USerspace library

+### Capsicum Capabilities

+- Capabilities are file descriptors along with a set of access rights
+  - Around 60 access rights
+- New capabilities are created through cap_new by giving it a file descriptor and rights mask
+  - Capabilities transferre through inter process communication(IPC) channels(e.g sockets)

+### Enforcing Capabilities in Capsicum

+- Capability modes restricts access to globlal name spaces such as:
+  - Process ID
+  - File paths
+  - POSIX IPC(inter process-communication)
+  - System clocks/timers

+### Restricting existing kernel primitives

+- In order to enforce these restrictives, man kernel primitives must be changed
+- opennat(desc, path) opens a file located at relative path from the directory refrenced in desc
+  - No " .. " allowed in capability mode to repent path traversal
+- In capability mode, the only PID is the process's own PID
+- Child processes can be accessed through capabilities

+### Adopting Programs To Capsicum

+- Typical strucutre of programs using capsicum:
+  - Obtain resrouces(using system abient authorities)
+  - Wrap resrouces in capabilities
+  - Enter capability mode
+  - Use resources
+- Each program uses capability in isolation.
+The system itself is based on the traditional security model

+#### tcpdump

+- Outputs descriptions of network packets matching given filter

+- Priviledges are aquired early
+- Priviledged operations are separate from the messy parsing of packets
+- DNS resolver relied on file access, therefor hade to be changed to external daemon

+#### dhclient

+- Is OpenBSD's DHCP client and is already using priviledge separation

+#### gzip

+    Command-line-compression tool

+- Priviledge separation through chroot/unprivildged UID is stupid
+- Modifying gzip to use libcapsicum
+  - Three critical functions are put in capability mode
+  - 409 lines added to gzip

+#### Chromium

+- Open souce siblig of Chrome browser
+- Has different sandboxing with different implementations on different platforms
+  - Each tab is a rendered platform
+  - Resources already forwarded through file descriptors
+- Before capsicum, the FreeBSD port of chrome did not use any sandboxing

+## Serialization

+- **Serialization**: The process of turning objects of a programming language into byte arrays for transport

+- **Deserialization**: The process or turning byte statck back into objects

+- Java serialization
+  - Has reflection, gives dunamic method invocation
+    - Takes a method name string, ang argument strings
+    - Applies it to an object
+- JSON
+- Pickle(Python)
+  - Pickle library is dangerous
+- Protocol buffers

+### Incorrect Deserialization

+- The code deserialating is at the forefront of the program security
+- Bugs could lead to RCE

+## Security Trough The Software Development Cycle

+- Definition: The ability of software to function according to intentions in an adverserial enviroment
+- Assumptions -> Security mechanisms -> Security requirements

+### Software Development Cycle

+  1. Requirements
+      - Map security and privacy requirements
+  2. Design
+       - Threat Modeling
+       - Security design review
+  3. Implementations
+       - Static analysis
+       - Peer review
+  4. Testing
+      - Security test cases
+      - Dynamic analysis
+  5. Deployment
+      - Final Security review
+      - Application security monitoring and response plan

+### Non-Functional Requirements

+- Security and privacy
+- Availability, capacity, performance and efficiency
+- Extensibility, maintainability, portability and scalability
+- Recoverability
+- Manageability and serviceability
+- Cohesion

+#### Availability

+    The proportion of time a system spends in a functional state

+- Causes for downtime:
+  - Malicous attacks
+  - Software bugs
+  - Hardware failures
+  - Failure of service
+  - Excessive usage

+- Increasing availability
+  - Write secure software
+  - Not having bugs
+  - Redundance
+  - Less reliance of service
+  - Testing
+  - Scalability

+#### Capacity

+    The maximum number of simulaneous users/transactions

+#### Scalability

+    The ability to increase capacity

+- What are the bottle-necks?
+  - Load balancing
+  - Location
+  - Secure communicaton between instances
+  - Secure communication between instances
+  - Eventual consistency

+#### Performance

+- Responsiveness of the software to users
+- Rate of transaction processing

+#### Effiency

+    The ability to make use of scares resources

+- Memory/cache
+- CPU power
+- Storage
+- Network bandwidth
+- Latency

+#### Maintainability and Extensibility

+- How easy it is to develop and deploy fixes and new features
+- How easy is it to maintain the code?
+  - Readability
+  - Structural properties
+  - Documentation
+- Merging
+  - How often?
+  - How to ensure quality?
+- How easy is it to develop a new version?
+  - Malicous updates?

+#### Portability

+    The ability of the software to run on different system with little adaptation

+#### Recoverability

+    The time to recover from disruptive events

+- Backups
+- Failover systems
+- Update deployment

+#### Cohesion

+    The degree to which parts of a system/module belong together

+- Strong cohesion: Each module is robust and reusable

+### Security Review

+- Security design review
+- Peer review
+  - Reviweing commits
+  - Pair programming
+- Final security review before deployment

+### Logging

+- Error messages should:
+  - Be logged to a separate safe storage
+  - be append only
+- What to log:
+  1. Authentication events
+  2. Attempted instrusions
+  3. Violations of invariants
+  4. Unusual behaviour
+  5. Performance statistics

+- What not to log:
+  1. Sensitive information
+  2. Keys
+  3. Passwords
+  4. User data

+### Monitoring

+- To respons to an ongiong threat:
+  1. Detection
+  2. Logging
+  3. Monitoring
+  4. Response